 - Micro-Fabrication for Cochlear Implants

 - Smart Concrete

 - Synthetic Diamonds

 Innovation.
 It's a word that touches every facet of our everyday culture from business to science and even the arts.
 Innovation is often associated with creating new things or ideas and includes improving upon old ones too.
 Businesses around the world have a great need to continuously innovate to stay competitive in the global marketplace and to bring consumers the latest and greatest products and services.
-But innovation is not defined by just a single event or even a single brilliant idea.
-Innovation is truly about a process, a series of steps that begins with human imagination and creativity and results in the creation of something of value for society to enjoy.
+Innovation is not defined by just a single event or even a single brilliant idea.
+It is truly about a process, a series of steps that begins with human imagination and creativity, and results in the creation of something of value for society to enjoy.
 The creation of intellectual property takes vision, perseverance, and often involves people from different backgrounds and expertise collaborating in order to transform an idea into something that is real and tangible.
 In this series, you will see how scientists and engineers come together through the process of innovation to create and help inspire a future of amazing possibilities.

 Adam Feinberg at Carnegie Mellon University has come up with a technique that expands the use of 3-D printing technology and could one day allow researchers to print heart tissue.

 Origami is the ancient Japanese art of paper folding.
 But to engineer Mary Frecker of Pennsylvania State University, it is the future for designing tools that could be used in fields such as medicine and space exploration.

 Welding has long been used to join pieces of metal together.
 At the University of North Texas, Rajiv Mishra is using a form of welding in a new technology that can improve metal’s strength, toughness, and other properties and could bring new opportunities to the automotive and aircraft industries.

 William Provancher of Tactical Haptics has developed a device that combines the sense of touch with technology.
 Called the "reactive grip," it allows the user to experience the virtual world in a whole new way.